Fun Day Trip to Ngare Ndare Forest

-Fun fact: Ngare Ndare means goats water in Maa.
+Fun fact: Ngare Ndare means goat’s water in Maa.

 I was NOT PREPARED for the hike.
 This may sound very naive in retrospect, seeing as we were in a forest going towards the Ngare Ndare waterfalls obviously, a hike was in the works.
 It was definitely a more challenging hike as compared to Karura or Oloolua and this girl thought she was going to die!
 Remember how I was complaining this one time?

 Anyway, long story short we got to the waterfalls, at least two of them (the forest is home to 7 waterfalls).
-The grandeur of the waterfalls left me speechless and at that point I forgot I was running out of breath minutes ago.
+The grandeur of the waterfalls left me speechless and at that point, I forgot I was running out of breath minutes ago.

-Minutes later, people were happily splashing in the ice cold watered pool.
+Minutes later, people were happily splashing in the ice-cold watered pool.
 Spoiler alert- I did not swim, simply because I can’t and also the water was not shallow.

 We continued with our hike to a much smaller waterfall but the beauty of this one is that swimmers can dive into the pool.
-Here we spent a couple of minutes cheering on the brave ones among as who dared to dive into the chilly waters.
+Here we spent a couple of minutes cheering on the brave ones among us who dared to dive into the chilly waters.

 After cheering our mouths dry, we continued our descent with the guides urging us to hurry back to the starting point.
 It was all fun and games trekking back until we started spotting animal dung on the hiking trail.
 Best believe we increased our pace -ain’t nobody trying to bump into a buffalo or an elephant in a forest, in the evening with threats of rain!
 No thanks, we love our lives.